Growth Metrics

 GameStop (GME) Long-Term Deferred Tax (2016 - 2026)

-GameStop (GME) has disclosed Long-Term Deferred Tax for 13 consecutive years, with $86.8 million as the latest value for Q1 2026.
+GameStop has reported Long-Term Deferred Tax over the past 13 years, most recently at $86.8 million for Q1 2026.

 • Quarterly Long-Term Deferred Tax rose 379.56% to $86.8 million in Q1 2026 from the year-ago period, while the trailing twelve-month figure was $86.8 million through Jan 2026, up 379.56% year-over-year, with the annual reading at $86.8 million for FY2026, 379.56% up from the prior year.